datboyblu3/Cloud-Research/Oracle/Oracle Foundation.md

 - Use load balancers to achieve high availability and scalability
 - Layer 7 LB, HTTP/S
 -
+## 6. Compute

+**Virtual Machine**
+  - Shared, multi tenants
+  - Strong security, isolated hosts

+**Bare Metal**
+ - You get a full machine/server 100% dedicated to you

+**Dedicated Hosts**
+  - Are also 100% dedicated to you
+  - Can run own VMs,
+  - VMs are privately owned

 ### Capitval vs Operational Expenditure